Celebrating God at Work

 Attend the Foster Care Awareness Panel

-Featuring panel members, Rev Parris Patrick (Agape Community Bible Church); Ashley Smalls (Texas Department of Family & Protective Services); Amy Kimbrell (Bucker Children & Family Services); Debi Tengler (Arrow Child & Family Ministries); and Greg Bland (Mission 1:27).
+Featuring panel members, Rev Parris Patrick (Agape Community Bible Church); Ashley Smalls (Texas Department of Family & Protective Services); Amy Kimbrell (Bucker Children & Family Services); Debi Tengler (Arrow Child & Family Ministries); and Travis Jones (Mission 1:27).